In Exercises 19–22, let p be the population proportion for the si... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence.
-For instance, constructing 90% and 95% confidence intervals for p involves calculating the margin of error based on the sample proportion and the standard error.
-These intervals provide insight into the precision of the estimate and the uncertainty surrounding it.
+For example, a 90% confidence interval suggests that if we were to take many samples, approximately 90% of the calculated intervals would contain the true population proportion p.
+This concept is crucial for understanding the precision and reliability of the point estimate.

 Recommended video: